 79 During the vigilance mode, the governance body could assist the Commission in the following tasks: providing an advisory opinion on the activation and scope of the vigilance mode; gathering foresight, data analysis and market intelligence, as well as fostering continuous exchanges of information between the Commission and Member States to build a common analysis; performing risk assessment at EU level to anticipate and prevent disruptions; analysing aggregated data received by other crisis-relevant bodies at EU level, such as the European Semiconductors Board, the HERA Board and any crisis-relevant emanation of the Council; issuing a repository of national and EU crisis measures.
-In case of a Single Market emergency, the governance body could assist the Commission in the following tasks: analysing crisis-relevant information gathered by Member States or the Commission; providing an advisory opinion on the activation and scope of the emergency framework, as well as on the possibility to prolong it, once it is activated; advising on the implementation of the emergency measures chosen for emergency response at EU level; performing a peer scrutiny of national crisis measures; facilitating exchanges and sharing of information, including with other crisis-relevant structures at EU level.
+In case of a Single Market emergency, the governance body could assist the Commission in the following tasks: analysing crisis-relevant information gathered by Member States or the Commission; providing an advisory opinion on the activation and scope of the emergency measures chosen for emergency response at EU level; performing a peer scrutiny of national crisis measures; facilitating exchanges and sharing of information, including with other crisis-relevant structures at EU level.